embedly/embedly-docs/endpoints/arguments.rst

     It is highly recommended that developers pass a ``maxwidth`` to Embedly.

 ``maxheight`` (optional)
-    The maximum height of the embed in pixels.
+    This is the maximum height of the embed in pixels.
 Functions the same as ``maxwidth``, but for the height of the embed instead.
 It's noteworthy that ``maxwidth`` is preferred over ``maxheight``.

 ``width`` (optional)
-    Will scale embeds of type ``rich`` and ``video`` to the exact width that a developers specifies is pixels.
+    Will scale embeds type ``rich`` and ``video`` to the exact width that a developer specifies in pixels.
 Embeds smaller than this width will be scaled up and embeds larger than this width will be scaled down.
 Note that using this may cause distortion when scaling up embeds.

 ``format`` (optional)
-    The response format.
-Accepted values: ``(xml, json)``
+    The response format -- Accepted values: ``(xml, json)``

 ``callback`` (optional)
     Returns a ``(jsonp)`` response format.
 The callback is the name of the